 Entering New York, Oscar Wilde is asked by customs officials if he has anything to declare; he answers: "Nothing but my genius."

 Louis Braille, who developed a system of writing that could be felt and interpreted by the blind, is born in France.
-To learn more about this extraordinary man whose invention enabled the blind to read and write, visit the Duxbury Systems Braille
+Search the Internet to learn more about this extraordinary man whose invention enabled the blind to read and write.

 Carl Sandburg, winner of Pulitzer Prizes for History (1940) and Poetry (1951), is born in Galesburg, Illinois.